Many times people ask me, what’s a day like for you? A day in the life of an in-home daycare provider may look different than you think.

-A Day in the Life of an In-Home Daycare Provider
+A Day in the Life of a Home Daycare Provider (Real Daily Schedule)

 This page may contain affiliate links.
 Learn More.

 I wake up between 5 and 5:30.
 First, I spend a few minutes talking to God about how grateful I am for the day and asking Him to help me be the best I can be for Him today.
-I get up and take a shower and get dressed for the day in the life of in-home daycare.
+I get up, take a shower, and get dressed for the day in the life of an in-home daycare.

 Next, I take a little time to prepare my mind for the day.
 First I read a chapter or two of the Bible, without which my whole day would be thrown off.
 If I don’t take time for myself daily, it’s easy for me to burn out.
 After my Bible reading is done, I take a few minutes to think about what I read and try to think of a way to apply it to my life or something I might need to learn from it.

 Then I turn on my computer and look at anything that needs my attention.
-I read my emails, check my Facebook, and check the blog and see if there are comments that need to be answered and how my stats are looking from the day before.
+I read my emails, check my Facebook, check the blog, and see if there are comments that need to be answered and how my stats are looking from the day before.

 After I handle that, I take a few minutes to work on the blog until my first student arrives.
 The first child comes around 7:00.
 I have been up getting my mind together and am ready to start the day with them.